 - Prep the ingredients: cut the core out of the pear and peel the orange wedge and remove seeds if necessary.

 - Place all ingredients in a blender and blend until smooth- enjoy!

-- If you find that this smoothie is too tart for you, you should add something for sweetness like honey or liquid stevia.
+- If you find that this smoothie is too tart for you, add something for sweetness like honey or liquid stevia.